enderNakamoto/Darkforest_Mina/README.md

 Therefore, it might be better to use the Keccak hash to save planet locations publicly to add extra layer of protection.
 Ironically, because Keccak is less efficient, it yields better protection.

-According to [Shigoto-dev19](https://github.com/Shigoto-dev19)'s, recommenation we should probably just use Poseidon chain hash - that is to create a final hash, we can hash the function to itself N number of times to increase the time
+On [Shigoto-dev19](https://github.com/Shigoto-dev19)'s, recommenation,Chain Poseidon hash, was eexperimented with is to create a final hash, where we hash a Field to itself N number of times to increase the hashing time.

-### Chain Poseidon (1000) on M1 Mac
+#### Chain Poseidon hash on M1 Mac
 * time taken to hash 100 coordinates: 25062 ms

-We can arbitrarily increase the time needed to hash every co-ordinate to make this super hard for anyone to bruteforce all the co-ordinates in the map easily
+Therefore, We can arbitrarily increase the time needed to hash every co-ordinate to make this super hard for anyone to bruteforce all the co-ordinates in the map easily.

-e.g. hashing 100,000 times -  100 co-ordinates mwill take more than 4 minutes.
+e.g. with a N of 100,000 -  hasing 100 co-ordinates will take more than 4 minutes.

 Given a big enough universe, it would be quite hard for anyone to bruteforce all the co-ordinates.